lizmat/articles/cases-of-UPPER-4.md

 > This is part four in the ["Cases of UPPER"](https://dev.to/lizmat/series/35190) series of blog posts, describing the Raku syntax elements that are completely in UPPERCASE.

-This part will discuss the phasers related to loop structures (the code between curly braces that is being repeatedly called): [`FIRST`](https://docs.raku.org/syntax/FIRST), [`NEXT`](https://docs.raku.org/syntax/NEXT) and [`LAST`](https://docs.raku.org/syntax/LAST).
+This part will discuss the phasers related to loop structures (the code between curly braces that is being repeatedly called)

 ## But first, a statement

-The [second](https://dev.to/lizmat/init-to-an-end-30hc) episode already saw the use of the [`state`](https://docs.raku.org/syntax/state) scope identifier in one of the examples, without going into it much.
+The [second](https://dev.to/lizmat/init-to-an-end-30hc) episode already saw the use of the [`state`](https://docs.raku.org/syntax/state) declarator in one of the examples, without going into it much.
 Since `state` is affecting some aspects handled in this blog post, it felt important to first circle back to it before going on.

 In short, a `state` variable is a lexically scoped variable that will keep its value between invocations of the scope in which it is defined.
 For example:
 ```raku